gabrielwright1/gabrielwright1/README.md

 - 👋 Hi, I’m Gabe.
-I studied process engineering and I have been working in the power industry for the last 5 years.
+I studied engineering and I have been working in the power industry for the last 5 years.
 - 👀 I’m interested in UX design, fullstack development, and system design.
 - 🌱 I’m currently learning MongoDB, Express, React, and Node.
 - 💞️ I’m looking to collaborate on open-source projects and small demo apps